| Date: | | 14 Sep. 2008 |

 Re your cover story "Five faces of Obama", you left out the perhaps most

-cold-war superpower needs all the international support they can get to
+post-cold-war superpower need all the international support they can get to

 successfully play that responsible role.
 A great deal was achieved during